bradarnst/newcv/src/partials/_experience.md

 ## Professional Experience

-#### Lead Solutions Architect
+#### Lead Architect
 ###### Ubisoft &mdash; Paris, FR | Jun 2022 - Present
-As a **Lead Solutions Architect** manages the Architecture Team for IT Enterprise and Governance within Ubisoft.
-Responsible for developing architecture strategy, roadmaps, standards, best practices and processes to optmize and grow architecture and engineering across Enterprise and Governance, IT and domains: Sales, People, Finance, HR, Collaboration and others.
-Besides determining the overall architecture also ensures alignment across domains, IT and all of Ubisoft.
-Further responsible for key products and initiatives from time to time.
-Manage transveral and integration services team and products.
+As a **Lead Architect** manages the Architecture Team for Ubisoft IT&mdash;Enterprise and Governance.
+Responsible for leading the EG architecture team, developing architecture strategy, roadmaps, standards, best practices and processes to optmize and grow architecture and engineering across Ubisoft IT: Enterprise and Governance and domains: Sales, E-Commerce, People, Finance, HR, Collaboration, Workspace, Game Dev and others.
+Besides determining the overall architecture for EG also helps ensure alignment across domains and all of IT via the IT Technology Advisory Board.
+Further responsible for the architecture and high-level design of key products and initiatives.
+Manages transveral and integration services team and products.
+Digital and engineering tranformation to more modern platforms and engineering practises: test driven development, containers, secrets management, headless CMS, improving QA automation towards more mature CI/CD and devops practises.
+Amongst others...

-• Management • Leadership • Agile • Cloud • AWS • Integration • Digital • Data Strategy • Kubernetes • DevOps • API • Roadmaps • Planning •
+• Management • Leadership • Agile • Cloud • AWS • Integration • Digital • Data Strategy • Kubernetes • DevOps • API • Roadmaps • Planning • API Gateway • Azure •

 #### Senior Solutions Architect